HoomanRamezani/drone-defect-detection/README.md

 # drone-defect-detection
 This repo has code related to the drone-defect-detection Project repository.
-The project's goal is to develop an embedded video frame-classification model that can accurately classify surface defects.
+It is an embedded video frame-classification model that can accurately classify surface defects.
 The model is lightweight and capable of running on edge devices on-device.
 To overcome the challenge of limited real-world data, a photo-realistic simulation using Unreal Engine and harnessed OpenCV for synthetic data generation.

 Model detects surface defects with accuracy of 96%, well balanced for sensitivity / precision.
 Its architecture is now expanded to include a convolutional-RNN to capture temporal information between video frames.
 It features YOLO object detection, LSTM, automated hyperparameter tuning, and GPU optimization.